Some risk factors put women at a high risk of breast cancer.

-Each of these factors can greatly increase the risk of breast cancer :
+Factors that greatly increase the risk of breast cancer include :

 Learn more about estimating breast cancer risk.